 Frequently Asked Questions About Signature Ideas

-Still have questions about signatures?
+Do you still have questions about signatures?
 Take a look at our FAQ section for more guidance!

 Can My Signature Be My Initials?

 Yes, you can use your initials for your signature.
 They make your signature distinct and quicker to write.
-However, you should ensure that you have official documents such as licenses and contracts recording the use of your initials as your signature.
+However, you should ensure that you have official documents, such as licenses and contracts, recording the use of your initials as your signature.

 Can My Signature Be a Smiley Face?